codingMustache/codingMustache/README.md

 ## Daily Trivia

-Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
+In programming, what do you call functions with the same name but different implementations?
- 1. 44.1 kHz
+ 1. Overloading
- 2. 20.5 kHz
+ 2. Inheriting
- 3. 1.5 MHz
+ 3. Abstracting
- 4. 32.0 kHz
+ 4. Overriding

 <details>
   <summary>Answer</summary>
-  44.1 kHz
+  Overloading
 </details>